Prep Policy Junior School

 - Reading is encouraged every day for all students.
 Pupils must read at least 5 times a week.

-- Year 3 and 4 students should be heard reading by parents (Day Boarders/Day pupils) or a member of the boarding staff (Boarders).
+- Year 3 and 4 students should be heard reading by parents (Flexi Boarders) or a member of the boarding staff (Boarders).
 The text should be discussed.

 - Year 5 and 6 students with independent reading level still need parents and boarding staff to motivate them and guide their reading.